"I have found the solution to be stable."

 "They need to continue moving forward with their consulting in the AV realm to find out what is needed.
 They are some differences in the M4300 line and the larger M4500 line right now.
 They could produce a 1 Gigabit variety that could be a bit cheaper that might fit into that, since the majority of the projects that we see are still in that 1 Gigabit bandwidth threshold.
 Along with that, a great option would be if it would provide the same modular ability on a lower level."

-If you're a small to medium sized company, you'll have three switching options NETGEAR Unmanaged, Plus, and Smart Switch solutions.
+NETGEAR Ethernet Switches is an Ethernet solution that offers businesses of all sizes the ability to easily set up secure and highly scalable networks.
+Small to medium-sized companies have the option to choose from three different switching options.
+The three options that are most appropriate for businesses of this size are the NETGEAR Unmanaged, Plus, and Smart Switch solutions.
 If you're managing a large enterprise network or a campus network, then NETGEAR Fully Managed Infrastructures is the solution for you.
 All the NETGEAR Ethernet Switches and solutions are innovative, easy to install and use, reliable, and very cost-effective.

-Meraki MS Switches is ranked 7th in Ethernet Switches with 33 reviews while NETGEAR Switches is ranked 2nd in Ethernet Switches with 9 reviews.
+Meraki MS Switches is ranked 7th in Ethernet Switches with 34 reviews while NETGEAR Switches is ranked 2nd in Ethernet Switches with 10 reviews.
 Meraki MS Switches is rated 8.8, while NETGEAR Switches is rated 8.6.
 The top reviewer of Meraki MS Switches writes "Offers the ability to select multiple ports at a time in a checkbox".
 On the other hand, the top reviewer of NETGEAR Switches writes "When passing multicast video across the network, technicians don't have make changes".
-Meraki MS Switches is most compared with Aruba Switches, Ubiquiti UniFi Switches, HPE Ethernet Switches, Fortinet FortiSwitch - Secure Access and Arista Networks Platform, whereas NETGEAR Switches is most compared with Ubiquiti UniFi Switches, Cisco Ethernet Switches, Cisco Linksys Ethernet Switches, D-Link Ethernet Switches and Dell PowerConnect Switches.
+Meraki MS Switches is most compared with Aruba Switches, Ubiquiti UniFi Switches, Fortinet FortiSwitch - Secure Access, HPE Ethernet Switches and Arista Networks Platform, whereas NETGEAR Switches is most compared with Ubiquiti UniFi Switches, Cisco Ethernet Switches, Cisco Linksys Ethernet Switches, D-Link Ethernet Switches and Dell PowerConnect Switches.
 See our Meraki MS Switches vs. NETGEAR Switches report.

 See our list of best Ethernet Switches vendors.